Switzerland says Swiss hostage in Mali has been killed

-GENEVA (AP) - Switzerland’s Foreign Ministry said Friday a Swiss woman who was held hostage in Mali has been killed by an Islamist group.
+GENEVA (AP) - Switzerland’s Foreign Ministry said Friday that a Swiss woman who was held hostage in Mali has been killed by an Islamist group.

-The ministry said in a statement it was informed by the French authorities that the hostage, whose name wasn’t released, had been “killed by kidnappers of the Islamist terrorist organization Jama’at Nasr al-Islam wal Muslim about a month ago.”
+The ministry said it was informed by French authorities that the hostage had been “killed by kidnappers of the Islamist terrorist organization Jama’at Nusrat al-Islam Muslimeen about a month ago.”

-The group is Mali’s branch of al-Qaida.
+The group, known as JNIM, is Mali’s branch of al-Qaida.

+Switzerland’s foreign minister condemned the killing of the hostage, Beatrice Stoeckli, whose release his country had quietly been trying to negotiate since she was kidnapped four years ago.

 “It was with great sadness that I learned of the death of our fellow citizen,” Ignazio Cassis said in a statement.
 “I condemn this cruel act and express my deepest sympathy to the relatives.”

-Cassis said the exact circumstances of the killing of the Swiss hostage are currently still unclear.
+Cassis said the exact circumstances of her killing were still unclear.

 “The information about the killing was obtained by the French authorities from the recently released French hostage,” the ministry said.

+French aid worker Sophie Petronin was released with Italians Rev. Pierluigi Maccalli and Nicola Chiacchio, and prominent Malian politician Soumaila Cisse this week, days after the Malian government freed nearly 200 Islamic militants in an apparent prisoner exchange.

+Stoeckli, a Christian missionary, and at least four further foreign hostages were also held by JNIM and its associates.
+The fate of the others wasn’t immediately known.

-The ministry said it is trying to find out more about the circumstances of the killing and the whereabouts of the remains.
+The Swiss Foreign Ministry said it was trying to find out more about the circumstances of the killing and the whereabouts of her remains.

-Swiss media reported that the hostage was a Christian missionary from the northwestern city of Basel.

 Sign up for Daily Newsletters